ringcentral/ringcentral-api-docs/docs/oauth.md

 Lets first define the actors in the flow.
 The actors in the flow are

-1.Client or WebApp : This is the web application that you want to build.
+1. Client or WebApp : This is the web application that you want to build.
-2.Resource Owner or User : This is your User
+2. Resource Owner or User : This is your User
-3.User Agent or Browser : This is your browser 4.Authorization Server : This is your auth server 5.Redirection URI : Web hosted client resource
+3. User Agent or Browser : This is your browser
+4. Authorization Server : This is your auth server
+5. Redirection URI : Web hosted client resource
-6.API Server : Server that serves your rest apis.
+6. API Server : Server that serves your rest apis.
 (This is involved in what you do after getting your access token)

 Steps

-Step 1 : First time when the flow is initiated,the WebApp(Client) initiates the flow by directing the user’s browser(User Agent)to the Authorization server.
-The WebApp(Client) includes its identifier<ClientId>,requested scope , local state and a redirection URI to the Authorization Server.
+#Step 1 : First time when the flow is initiated,the WebApp(Client) initiates the flow by directing the user’s browser(User Agent)to the Authorization server.
+The WebApp(Client) includes its identifier<ClientId>,requested scope , local state and a redirection URI .
 The endpoint called will be `/restapi/oauth/authorize`

  The endpoint your app will call will be https://{{RingCentral Server}}/restapi/oauth/authorize